betodealmeida/jellyjampreserve/README.md

     # Does the reordering.
     options snd slots=snd_usb_audio,snd_bcm2835

 You can verify the order using the `aplay` command.
-The USB card should appear as card 0:
+After a reboot the USB card should appear as card 0:

     $ aplay -l
     **** List of PLAYBACK Hardware Devices ****